My First Appointment

 4. Unless you are in agreement on your respective incomes, assemble all W-2s, K-1s, tax returns and other information so that incomes can be verified for at least the last two years.

-8. Schedule at least one meeting with a family therapist to discuss your divorce and attempt to develop common ground rules.
+8. It can be helpful for some divorcing couples to schedule at least one meeting with a family therapist to discuss your divorce and attempt to develop common ground rules.
+I can provide references if you would like.